 Insight Training will offer the following program customized to the department’s specific request(s).
-Based on the top three choices submitted to Insight Training for thermal imaging cameras testing, Insight Training will offer a presentation explaining the advantages and disadvantages of each TIC in a classroom session 2.5 hours in duration.
-Once the classroom session is completed, the students will be informed of their expectations, provided a lesson plan grading matrix, and escorted through a series of objective based evolutions.
+Based on the top three choices submitted to Insight Training for thermal imaging camera testing, Insight Training will offer a presentation explaining the advantages and disadvantages of each TIC in a classroom session 2.5 hours in duration.
+Once the classroom session is completed, the students will be informed of their expectations, provided a lesson plan grading matrix, and escorted through a series of objective-based evolutions.
 They will then grade each TIC during a Max Fire Box or Live Fire Demonstration or combination of both; dependent upon availability of these resources.

 Field of View: